 Butter is essentially a smooth mixture of fat and water.
 The secret to making beurre blanc is to preserve its makeup by allowing each addition of butter to melt smoothly into the sauce, as you whisk it, before adding the next piece of butter.
-Also, never let the sauce come to a boil once the butter is added; that will cause it to separate.
+Never let the sauce come to a boil once the butter is added, which will cause it to separate.
 Some restaurant cooks add a little heavy cream to the wine reduction before whisking in the butter, to ensure a smooth and stable sauce.
 This recipe is based on one in Mastering the Art of French Cooking by Julia Child, Louisette Bertholle, and Simone Beck (Knopf, 1977).

 - 3 sticks cold unsalted butter (24 tbsp.), cut into chunks

 - 1 tbsp. minced shallots

 - 1⁄2 tsp. fresh lemon juice

 Have butter ready.
 Bring wine and vinegar to a boil in a saucepan; add shallots, salt, and pepper.
 Lower heat to a simmer; cook until most of the liquid has evaporated.
 (There should be about 1 1⁄2 tbsp. liquid left.
 If reduced too far, add 1 tbsp. water to remoisten.)